trenslow/LightRel/README.md

 # LightRel

 This is the system used to participate in Task 7 of the International Workshop on Semantic Evaluation 2018.

+TODO:

+- add instructions for installing and running the precursor to this system, which was developed on the dataset from  Task 8 of the International Workshop on Semantic Evaluation 2010

 ## System Requirements